redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-2/README.md

 Here are steps to configure DNS and generate the ***admin-training-2*** snapshot, image, and template.

 You can:
-- Use the pre-configured DNS Docker image from GCR
+- Use the pre-configure DNS Docker image in GCR as is
-- Re-configure the DNS Docker image.
+- Re-configure the Docker image
+- Configure the vanilla DNS image from scratch.

 ## Create the new VM